uwcse481h-2017/coughdrop/README.md

 rails db:seed
 ```

-You can skip the last step if you want, but it'll populate with some bootstrap data including
+You can skip the last command if you want, but it'll populate with some bootstrap data including
 a login, `example` and `password` to get you started.

 Once the database is created, you can start the server.
 If you run `rails server` you